 The Cognitive Behavioral Therapy for children program is supervised by Michelle Maidenberg, Ph.D.
-The sessions at camp are run by Behavioral Coaches who have a Masters Degree or are in Graduate School.
-The group is a very safe, happy environment.
+The sessions at camp are run by Behavioral Coaches who live at the camp.
+They typically have a Masters Degree, are in Graduate School, or are teachers approved by Maidenberg.
+The group is a safe and happy environment.
 Your child will participate in three group therapy sessions per week.

 - Cognitive Behavioral Therapy Expert

 - Certified Group Psychotherapist

 - Adjunct Professor of CBT at NYU Graduate School

 - Author of articles in The NY Times, Fitness, Shape